groupSeniorProject/VulGPT/README.md

 wget https://osv-vulnerabilities.storage.googleapis.com/all.zip
 unzip all.zip -d /path/to/directory
 ```
 Once installed you are able to run setup.py, Note make sure to add your Neo4j log in information and file path to the dataset folder.
-Be warned, this can take a while specially when doing GitHub API calls, especially if you choose not to make an [API token](#getting-github-api-token)
+Be warned, this can take a while specially when doing GitHub API calls, even longer if you choose not to make an [API token](#getting-github-api-token)

 ## Streamlit
 To view the application running this command allows you to visualize the data which utilizes neo4j queries.